History of the University of California, Los Angeles: The 1980s and 1990s

 Student activism in the 1980s centered primarily on the South African government's apartheid policies, the U.S.'s Central American policy, as well as the implementation of affirmative action in the state.
 In 1988 poor race relations on campus lead to student riots over the disqualification of Lloyd Monserratt as student body president in a campaign that pitted a coalition of minority students against the candidates put forth by members of the Greek system (this antagonism continues today).

-In the 1990s, student activists tended to focus on university and statewide concerns, such as union recognition for graduate teaching assistants, the expansion of the Chicano Studies Center, Proposition 187, which denied social services to illegal immigrants, and Proposition 209, which ended affirmative action in California.
+In the 1990s, student activists tended to focus on university and statewide concerns, such as union recognition for graduate teaching assistants, the expansion of the Chicano Studies Center, 1994's debate over Proposition 187 to deny social services to illegal immigrants, and Proposition 209 in 1996, which ended affirmative action in California.

 The Northridge quake struck UCLA on January 17, 1994.
 The thirty second jolt caused significant structural damage to Kerckhoff and Royce Halls.
 The Medical Center had damage as well as chemical spills.
 While the campus was undergoing an earthquake retrofit, the quake accelerated efforts to make buildings earthquake resistant.

 Charles E. Young, the longest serving university chancellor in U.S. history, retired in 1997, the same year Prop 209 was implemented.
 The year before he left, ethnic minority enrollment at UCLA approached 60 percent.
 The university hosted 120 endowed faculty chairs, 6.7 million volumes in the UCLA Library, and operating expenses approached $2 billion.
 Extramural funding for research had increased from $66.4 million in 1968-'69 to $406 million in 1995-'96.
 Private fund-raising likewise flourished, from $6.1 million raised in 1968–1969 to $190.8 million in 1995–1996.